 When you own a residential or commercial property, the roof is a significant feature that determines the level of protection you have on the building year-round.
-Maintaining the roof’s structure requires periodic roof damage assessments to determine where repairs are needed.
+Maintaining the roof’s structure requires periodic roof damage assessments to determine where roof replacements or repairs are needed.

-Below, we discuss what to expect with roof damage assessments and why they should be scheduled at least once a year with a professional roofer.
+Below, we discuss what to expect with roof damage assessments and why they should be scheduled at least once a year with a professional roofer in Charlotte.

 What is a Roof Damage Assessment?